MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/detecting-code-that-can-be-pageable.md

 ---
-title: Detecting Code That Can Be Pageable
+title: Detecting Code that can be Pageable
 description: Detecting Code That Can Be Pageable
 keywords: ["pageable drivers WDK kernel , code detection", "detecting pageable code"] ms.date: 06/16/2017